chasebgale/chasegale.com/posts/src/Generating-Previews-of-User-Content-with-Puppeteer/post.md

 npm i --save firebase-admin
 ```

 Awesome!
-Now that those copy and paste muscles are all fired up, let's open up 'index.js' under the functions directory - we'll want to import our dependencies, initialize our app (firebase automagically acquiring tokens) and create a shell of a function:
+Now that those copy and paste muscles are all fired up, let's open up 'index.js' under the functions directory - we'll want to import our dependencies, initialize our app and create a shell of a function:

 ```javascript
     const os = require('os');